• Skip to main content

 • Let chill refrigerated for 3-4 hours.
 Peel off the liners.

 • Un mould and store in the fridge for 5-6 days.
-Or freeze for 2 months.
+Or freeze for 2 months in ziplock bags.
 Grate, crumble or use instant khoya as needed.

 Notes